ThePrimeagen/harpoon/README.md

 ```

 ## ⇁ API
-You can define custom behavior of a harpoon list by providing your own calls.
+You can define custom behavior of a harpoon list by providing your own functions.

 Here is a simple example where i create a list named `cmd` that takes the
 current line in the editor and adds it to harpoon menu.
 When